cryptococks-xyz/cryptococks-contract/README.md

 [CryptoCocks (cryptococks.xyz)](https://cryptococks.xyz/) is a decentralized generative art project where the rarity of the unique digital collectibles ([ERC721 NFTs](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/#top)) not only is determined by pseudo-randomly assigned traits of varying frequency but also how someone's wallet balance at the time of minting compares with the wallet balance of previous minters at the time they minted their token.
 CryptoCocks tokens are fair-priced meaning that the cost for minting will always be 1% of that minter's wallet balance and is primarily decisive for the rarity of the minted NFT.
-The total supply of CryptoCocks is limited to 10000 unique tokens and each image is stored decentrally on [IPFS](https://ipfs.io) and [Filecoin](https://filecoin.io) forever.
+The total supply of CryptoCocks is limited to 10000 unique tokens and each image is stored decentralized on [IPFS](https://ipfs.io) and [Filecoin](https://filecoin.io) forever.

 When minting a CryptoCocks token, we store on-chain your balance (or more specifically, the fee of 1% of your wallet balance) in an